A Free E-Newsletter for Friends of Japan & Teachers of Japanese

 The 2012 JLPT will be held on December 2nd, 2012.
 Information including cost, test sites, and registration process will be posted on our website in July.

 In celebration of the Japan-US Cherry Blossom Centennial, the Japan Foundation, Los Angeles, invited ABEYA, Japan's top Tsugaru-Shamisen Performance Ensemble, for a six city West Cost tour of the United States.
 The event was organized in conjunction with the National Cherry Blossom Festival in Washington, D.C.
-To commemorate this historical occasion, the United States Post Office has released a Cherry Blossom Centennial stamp, which can be purchased from their website.

 Overall the performances were well received at every stop during the tour and we received rave reviews from everyone who was in attendance.
 In Los Angeles, a special workshop was also held at UCLA where the performers explained the intricacies of a shamisen performance including the history of the shamisen, a breakdown of the instrument, and also the lyrics to a tradition piece.
 We appreciate everyone who came out to support this event and hope you will continue to support our activities.